 Purpose of the audit

-This audit aims to identify, with the use of existing medical record software, the proportion of patients who have been recorded as being of Aboriginal and Torres Strait Islander origin and enable a review of the accuracy of these records.
+This audit aims to identify, with the use of existing medical record software, Aboriginal and Torres Strait Islander adults with chronic kidney disease.

-- identify the proportion of Aboriginal and Torres Strait Islander patients in the practice’s patient population compared with that in the local area
+- identify the Aboriginal and Torres Strait Islander adult patients in the practice’s patient population who have Chronic Kidney Disease

-- evaluate the impact of the new processes on the accurate recording of Aboriginal and Torres Strait Islander status
+- evaluate the impact of the new processes on disease progression and monitoring of the selected patients

-- consider ways to improve the quality of care delivered to identified Aboriginal and Torres Strait Islander patients
+- consider ways to improve the quality of care delivered to all Aboriginal and Torres Strait Islander patients with Chronic Kidney Disease.

 This quality improvement activity is eligible for 40 Category 1 QI&CPD points in the RACGP QI&CPD program and has been developed by the RACGP National Faculty of Aboriginal and Torres Strait Islander Health.

 Non-members can undertake this module at a cost of $250.